aadityasingh/HARP/src/scraping/README.md

 # Pipeline

-We create the HARD-Math dataset and splits by running a series of python scripts.
+We create the HARP dataset and splits by running a series of python scripts.
 The full pipeline to create the full dataset and three splits is as follows:
 ```
 python src/scraping/get.py && \
 	python src/scraping/process.py > scraping/log.txt && \